ssunday/TicTacToeSinatra/README.md

 ## Description

 Allows two players to play Tic Tac Toe as a web app, locally or online.
 Made using Sinatra and Ruby and deployed with Heroku.
+Users can resume unfinished games or view previous completed games.

 ### Installation